amphp/http-server/docs/classes/options.md

 {:.note}
 > Default connections per IP limit is `30`.

-## `getConnectionTimeout(): int`
+## `getHttp1Timeout(): int`

-Returns amount of time in seconds a connection may be idle before it is automatically closed.
+Returns amount of time in seconds an HTTP/1.x connection may be idle before it is automatically closed.

 {:.note}
-> Default connection timeout is `15` seconds.
+> Default HTTP/1.x connection timeout is `15` seconds.

-## `withConnectionTimeout(int $seconds): Options`
+## `withHttp1Timeout(int $seconds): Options`

-Sets the number of seconds a connection may be idle before it is automatically closed.
+Sets the number of seconds an HTTP/1.x connection may be idle before it is automatically closed.

 {:.warning}
-> Connection timeout must be greater than or equal to one second.
+> HTTP/1.x connection timeout must be greater than or equal to one second.

 {:.note}
-> Default connection timeout is `15` seconds.
+> Default HTTP/1.x connection timeout is `15` seconds.

+## `getHttp2Timeout(): int`

+Returns amount of time in seconds an HTTP/2` connection may be idle before it is automatically closed.

+{:.note}
+> Default HTTP/2 connection timeout is `60` seconds.

+## `withHttp2Timeout(int $seconds): Options`

+Sets the number of seconds an HTTP/2 connection may be idle before it is automatically closed.

+{:.warning}
+> HTTP/2 connection timeout must be greater than or equal to one second.

+{:.note}
+> Default HTTP/2 connection timeout is `60` seconds.

+## `getTlsSetupTimeout(): int`

+Returns amount of time in seconds that can elapse during TLS setup before a connection is automatically closed.

+{:.note}
+> Default TLS setup timeout is `5` seconds.

+## `withTlsSetupTimeout(int $seconds): Options`

+Sets the number of seconds that may elapse during TLS setup before a connection is automatically closed.

+{:.warning}
+> TLS setup timeout must be greater than or equal to one second.

+{:.note}
+> Default TLS setup timeout is `5` seconds.

 ## `getBodySizeLimit(): int`